Akul-AI/akulai/README.md

 # AkulAI Core

 Note: First off, don't forget to download the ASR model from [here](https://alphacephei.com/vosk/models), unzip it, rename it to `vosk_model` and place it in the `akulai` directory.
 It won't work without that.
-Also make sure you have Node.js installed before installing PyNodeJS.
-See their [Github docs](https://github.com/sancho1952007/PyNodeJS) for more details.
+Also make sure you have Node.js installed.
 And finally, for the perl plugins, install any kind of Perl installation, although I recommend Strawbery Perl.
 Also make sure that you have cpamn installed and have perl in your PATH for Windows.

 ### Installation
 Again, you may either follow the steps above, or you may use the provided python script.
 We have also provided a PowerShell, Perl, and Bash script.
 If you face any errors, however, please use the python script before reporting it.